 Ikura is large bubbly red-orange spheres that are larger than most fish and seafood roes.
 “Ikura” is actually a borrowed Russian word “икра,” which means “soft-shelled eggs”, used only in the context to describe caviar.

 Since salmon eggs are also used as fish bait, fishing and outdoor-loving buffs might be surprised to find salmon roe served in their food.

-The common misconception about caviar is that it’s an expensive or fancy food; however, it’s actually a common food in Japan.
+A common misconception about caviar is that it’s an expensive or fancy food.
+However, it’s actually a common food in Japan.

-Doctors and health professionals actually recommend that you consume ikura moderately as it is rich in Omega-3 fatty acids.
+Doctors and medical professionals actually recommend that you consume ikura moderately, as it’s rich in omega-3 fatty acids.